Syntax Guide

 volumes:

-# This path exists in the go-app-cli image, so when the environment image is executed, its contents are copied to a temporary data volume for sharing with other task containers
+# This path exists in go-app-cli image, so when executing environment image, this path content will be copied to temporary data volume and can be shared for use in other task containers

 - /go-app